OpenPecha/Toolkit/docs/docs/data/op-pipeline.md

 The OP Pipeline provides an interface for users to select scans from the BDRC library and OCR them.

-Given a BDRC scan number, the OP Pipeline:
+Given a BDRC Scan ID, the OP Pipeline:

 1. Retrieves the scans that make up the text from the [BDRC library](https://library.bdrc.io).
 2. OCRs them with [Google Cloud Vision](https://cloud.google.com/vision).